justinguyduncan/SplitSmart/frontend_routes.md

 * Users can't use any features without logging in.
 * Logged in users are directed to their Dashboard which displays all of their unsettled bills.
+    * '/dashboard'
-* Logged out users are directed to the About Page for SplitSmart.
+* Logged out users are directed to the Home Page for SplitSmart.
     * '/'                 Displays the home page of SplitSmart.